gdrodnane/gdrodnane/README.md

 ### Hi there 👋

 My name is Gustavo!
 I´m currently working as a consultant for BMC ITSM package.
-Beside that i´m lookint to change my scope, I want to work as a software developer.
+Beside that i´m looking to change my scope, I want to work as a software developer.

 My main topics to learn are
   * React